bluesky-social/atproto-website/content/specs/auth.md

 Some guidelines and requirements:

 - access token lifetimes should be less than 30 minutes in all situations.
 If the server cannot revoke individual access tokens then the maximum is 15 minutes, and 5 minutes is recommended.
-- for “untrusted” public clients, overall session lifetime should be limited to 7 days, and the lifetime of individual refresh tokens should be limited to 24 hours
+- for "untrusted" public clients, overall session lifetime should be limited to 7 days, and the lifetime of individual refresh tokens should be limited to 24 hours
 - for confidential clients, the overall session lifetime may be unlimited.
 Individual refresh tokens should have a lifetime limited to 180 days
 - confidential clients must use the same client authentication key and assertion method for refresh token requests that they did for the initial authentication request